PawanKrd/pk_vehiclecrash/README.md

+# Pawan.Krd Scripts
-# Vehicle Crash Engine Script
+## Vehicle Crash Engine Script

 ## Brief Overview
 This GitHub repository contains the Vehicle Crash Engine Script for FiveM.
 The script enhances the realism of vehicle crashes in-game by disabling the vehicle's engine upon significant damage.
 It actively monitors the health of vehicles and applies engine damage effects, creating a more immersive gameplay experience.